tmichels/hardlopen/README.md

 <p>The application consists of 5 Java (Spring), Python and Angular microservices.
 Each service is in a private git
     repository.
 In order to download the services, you will need the Github token that I created.
-If I have provided you with the Github token, you can use the installation scripts to download the repositories (see instructions below), build docker images of each service and run the application with docker-compose.
+If I have provided you with the Github token, you can use the installation scripts to download the repositories (see instructions below), build podman images of each service and run the application with podman-compose.
 Some sample TCX runs are included in this repository.</p>

 <h1>Installation instructions</h1>